 Pulmonary embolism is the most feared cause of chest pain when breathing.
 Pulmonary embolism is caused by blood clots that go to the lungs mostly from veins in the leg and get lodged in the blood vessel of the lungs.
 They can produce inflammation in the lungs that can irritate the nerves in the pleural membrane.
 This results in chest pain when breathing.
 Not all patients with pulmonary embolism have chest pain when breathing.
 The exact type and severity of chest pain depends on the individual patient.
 As a practicing Internal medicine physician, I frequently admit patients with pulmonary embolism to the hospital.
 I will describe the case of one such patient who had chest pain when breathing and was diagnosed with pulmonary embolism.

 Chest pain when breathing: A 32 year old otherwise healthy female

-The final diagnosis of her chest pain when breathing was pulmonary embolism.
-It is the most feared cause of chest pain when breathing but it is not the most common cause of chest pain when breathing.
-Most patients with chest pain when breathing have less serious causes of chest pain but it is important to rule out serious and potentially life threatening causes of chest pain before making other diagnosis.
+The final diagnosis of her chest pain on left side was pulmonary embolism.
+It is the most feared cause of chest pain when breathing but it is not the most common one.
+Most patients with chest pain when breathing have less serious causes of chest pain.
+However, it is important to rule out serious and potentially life threatening causes of chest pain before considering other diagnosis.
 Certain features of the quality, onset, location and severity of the pain increases the likelihood of a possible pulmonary embolism.
 In patients with pulmonary embolism who present with chest pain when breathing, the chest x-ray is almost always normal.

 Chest pain when breathing: Pneumonia